geneseframework/complexity/what-is-cognitive-complexity.md

   if (this.someMethod(a) > this.someProperty[2] + this.otherProperty - 1) { ... } // Cognitive Complexity = 1
   ```

   There is no doubt that the second example is more difficult to read and understand than the first one, but the score given by SonarQube© is the same.
-It is a problem.
+It is counterintuitive.

 * **A problem of length**

   In reality, the cognitive complexity score returned by the SonarQube©'s algorithm not depends on the length of the code snippet.
 For example, a method with 50 lines without elements increasing the cognitive complexity (defined on SonarQube©'s sense) will have a score which will simply be equal to 0 !

-  If we admit that the cognitive complexity is defined by *the time required by a human being to understand some code snippet*, all the code snippets should have a score strictly higher than zero.
+  If we admit that the cognitive complexity is defined by *the time required by a human being to understand some code snippet*, any code snippet should have a score strictly higher than zero.
 Even if there is only one word, you must read this word and understand it, and you will need some time for that.

   Other little problem: in the real world, two identical lines should have different cognitive complexity !